and-other-tales/switchboard/cloud-run-setup.md

 ## Additional Notes

-- The application listens on port 8080 as required by Cloud Run
+- The application listens on ports 8080 and 8081 as required by Cloud Run
-- Both the webapp and websocket-server run in the same container
+- The webapp and websocket-server run in separate containers
 - The `PUBLIC_URL` is automatically set to your Cloud Run service URL if not specified